-This workshop will integrate theater games and exercises from Augusto Boal’s Theater of the Oppressed with writing and drawing.
+This workshop integrates theater games and exercises from Augusto Boal’s Theater of the Oppressed with writing and drawing.
 Our critical aim is to nurture and develop trust among the participants.
 First, trust within our physical body, the five senses, our emotional landscape, and the reach of the imagination.
 Secondly, nurturing trust among the participants in building a collective identity.
 The deeper we can trust ourselves, the greater we can trust each other and the group.

-In Aquí/Here workshop participants will have the opportunity to reflect and work collectively on their life during the pandemic through performance and mapping practices.
-Participants will be invited to craft different types of maps to reflect on their individual and collective experience of the pandemic: maps of their special places in their neighborhood, sensorial maps, maps that trace their trajectory of losses and grief, maps that imagine a path to hope.
-Then, through theatrical games and exercises, the group will devise ritual embodied gestures for repair and healing.
+In Aquí/Here workshop participants have the opportunity to reflect and work collectively on their experiences during the pandemic through performance and mapping practices.
+Participants are invited to craft different types of maps to reflect on their individual and collective experience of the pandemic and then to embody these maps through movements, gestures and theatrical games.